 Image by antonio speranza from Pixabay

-According to a survey, Naples is the second most popular city in Italy after Rome.
-It’s a beautiful city with incredible food and architecture.
-Naples is a great place to visit on your next vacation.
+Naples is the second most popular city in Italy after Rome, according to the 2015 TripAdvisor traveler survey.
+It’s a beautiful city with incredible food and architecture, and Naples is a great place to visit on your next vacation.

 Milan